Maintenance Action Teams

 Completed Maintenance Action Team Activities Map

 Click the image below to access an interactive pinpoint map of the locations where FWS and NPS MATs have completed DM&R activities with GAOA LRF funding.
 Hover over each pinpoint to view the park, station, or refuge name and the bureau.
 Filter MAT activities by Bureau, or State or Territory.
-Completed MAT activities are updated as of September 2023.
-Click here to download the data in Excel format.
+Completed MAT activities are updated as of June 2024.
+Download the Completed MAT Activity Location data in Excel format.

 * Pinpoints represent approximate central locations for all work associated with the MAT activity